 Earth and Space Standards Crosscutting Concepts & Background Information for Educators 2.E1U1.4 Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and Observe and investigate how wind and water change the shape of the land resulting in a variety of landforms.
 System Models; Energy and Matter; Structure and Function; Stability and Change 2.E1U1.5 Background Information: Wind and water can change the shape of the land.
-The resulting landforms, Develop and use models to represent that water can exist in different states and is found in oceans, glaciers, lakes, rivers, ponds, and the atmosphere. together with the materials on the land, provide homes for living things.
-4 (p.
+The resulting landforms, Develop and use models to represent that water can exist in different states and is found in oceans, glaciers, lakes, rivers, ponds, and the atmosphere. together with the materials on the land, provide homes for living things. (p.
 180) Water is found in the ocean , rivers , lakes , and ponds .
 Water exists as solid ice and in liquid form.
-It carries soil and rocks from one place to another and determines the variety of life forms that can live in a particular location.
-4 (p.
+It carries soil and rocks from one place to another and determines the variety of life forms that can live in a particular location. (p.
 184) 2.E1U2.6 Crosscutting Concepts & Background Information for Educators Analyze patterns in weather conditions of various regions of the world and design, test, and refine solutions to protect humans from severe weather conditions.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
-People measure these conditions to describe and record the weather and to notice patterns over time.
-4(p.
-188) Designs can be conveyed through sketches, drawings, or physical models.
-4(p.
-207)Because there is always more than one possible solution to a problem, it is useful to compare designs, test them, and discuss their strengths and weaknesses.
-4(p.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter ; Structure and Function; Stability and Change Background Information: Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
+People measure these conditions to describe and record the weather and to notice patterns over time. (p.
+188) Designs can be conveyed through sketches, drawings, or physical models. (p.
+207)Because there is always more than one possible solution to a problem, it is useful to compare designs, test them, and discuss their strengths and weaknesses. (p.
 209)

-2.E1U3.7 Crosscutting Concepts & Background Information for Educators Construct an argument from evidence regarding positive and negative changes in water and land systems that impact humans and the environment.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Plants and animals (including humans) depend on the land, water, and air to live and grow.
-They in turn can change their environment (e.g., the shape of land, the flow of water).
-4(p.
-190) 2.E2U1.8 Crosscutting Concepts & Background Information for Educators Observe and explain the Sun's position at different times during a twenty-four-hour period and changes in the apparent shape of the Moon from one night to another.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: There are patterns in the position of the Sun seen at different times of the day and in the shape of the Moon from one night to another. (p.
-25)
+Crosscutting Concepts & Background Information for Educators Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter ; Structure and Function; Stability and Change Background Information: Plants and animals (including humans) depend on the land , water , and air to live and grow.
+They in turn can change their environment (e.g., the shape of land, the flow of water). <math>4.(p.
+190)</math> Thing that people do to live comfortably can affect the world around them.
+But they can make choices that reduce their impacts on the land, water, air, and other living things-for example, by reducing trash through reuse and recycling. $\frac{4.(p.
+195)}{2}$ Crosscutting Concepts & Background Information for Educators Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models ; Energy and Matter ; Structure and Function; Stability and Change Background Information: There are patterns in the position of the Sun seen at different times of the day and in the shape of the Moon from one night to another.
+2(p.
+25) Seasonal patterns of sunrise and sunset can be observed, described, and predicted. $\frac{4}{(p.
+176)}$